ISISScientificComputing/ml-peak-finding/documents/stage1/generating_simulated_data.md

 We need to be able to create data that looks as close as possible to real single crystal diffraction data.
-Ideally we want to be able to generate data from a variety of different samples and in a vareity of different orientations.
+Ideally we want to be able to generate data from a variety of different samples and in a variety of different orientations.

 A tool, `scd-sim`, has been created that allows the user to generate diffraction data from a CIF using the Mantid framework.